Kristy Wiltshire BSc Kin, RMT, CSMTA Sport Fellow Member

 Jonathan is a Canadian certified Athletic Therapist, an Ontario registered Massage Therapist and Sport Fellow with the Canadian Sport Massage Therapists Association.
 In addition to a private practice in York region, he is faculty at Centennial College.
 He also works regularly with athletes at the Canadian Sport Institute (Ontario).
 He has lectured across Canada on a host of related topics, and has been guest speaker at the Eastern Athletic Trainers Association (USA), the University of Western Cape (South Africa) as well as the Israel Sport Therapy Association (on line).
 His lectures energetically illustrate the synergy of applied anatomy, mechanics of injury and successful manual intervention strategies.

 Jonathan is a contributor to various journals including The Toronto Star, The Canadian and Ontario Athletic Therapy Newsletters, Massage Magazine (USA) and Massage Therapy (Canada).
 The latter two in which he has been featured in personal profiles.

-Previous teaching experience includes staff positions at CCMH and ICT Kikkawa College as well as having presented at conferences of the Canadian Athletic Therapists Association (CATA), the Registered Massage Therapists Association of Ontaio (RMTAO), and the Cnadian Sport Massage Therapists Association (CSMTA).
+Previous teaching experience includes staff positions at CCMH and ICT Kikkawa College as well as having presented at conferences of the Canadian Athletic Therapists Association (CATA), the Registered Massage Therapists Association of Ontario (RMTAO), and the Canadian Sport Massage Therapists Association (CSMTA).
 He has also presented at the Massage Therapy Expo.

-His current committee work involves chairing the Education Committee for the Canadian Sport Massage Therapists Association and is Vice President of the Ontario Chapter.
+His current committee work involves chairing the Education Committee for the Canadian Sport Massage Therapists Association.
 In his private life he co-founded and co-chaired the Markham Solar Power Initiative which is a grassroots neighborhood environmental green energy organization.

 He and his family live in Thornhill, Ontario.